johndenverscar/coding-lab/projects/qbert/README.md

 # qbert

-A lightweight Kubernetes API server that provides HTTP endpoints to query deployment replica counts.
+A lightweight Kubernetes API server that provides HTTP endpoints to query and modify deployment replica counts.

 ## Prerequisites